 Protecting civil aviation from a terrorist attack is an urgent national issue.
 We appreciate the opportunity to testify before this Committee on the serious vulnerabilities that exist within the nation's air transportation system and ways to address them.
-Experts on terrorism within the government intelligence agencies believe that the threat to civil aviation is increasing.
-The threat from concealed explosive devices remains a high concern.
+As you know, the threat of terrorism against the United States has increased.
+Aviation is and will remain an attractive target for terrorists.
 The 1988 terrorist bombing of Pan Am flight 103, which killed 270 people, and the more recent, but as yet unexplained, explosion of TWA flight 800 have shaken the public's confidence in the safety and security of air travel.

-At your request, we are testifying on the steps that need to be taken to protect the flying public from the activities of terrorists.
-Our testimony is based on several issued GAO reports and testimonies including a number of unclassified recommendations from our August 1996 classified report.
-Today, we will discuss (1) the threat to aviation from attacks by terrorists, (2) the aviation security system and vulnerabilities that exist within it, (3) the availability and limitations of explosives detection technology and other methods to address the threat, and (4) the efforts under way to improve aviation security.
+At your request, we are testifying on the actions that need to be taken to protect the flying public from the activities of terrorists and the role of technology in improving aviation security.
+Our testimony is based on several issued GAO reports and testimonies.
+Today, we will discuss (1) the aviation security system and vulnerabilities that exist within it, (2) the availability and limitations of explosives detection technology and other methods to address the threat, and (3) the efforts under way to improve aviation security.
 We also will discuss the September 9, 1996, recommendations from the Presidential Commission on Aviation Security and Terrorism headed by Vice President Al Gore (the Gore Commission).